fredrb/nv/README.md

 Given an installed version of NodeJS, this command will create the symlink for the selected NodeJS version and installed packages.

+#### `nv update`

+Update `nv` command to newer version.
+This will download any updates in git repository and, if needed, run a postinstall script.